 What’s the ROI on user-generated content?
 The following’s some commentary and questions in note form, so brace yourselves.

-- Blogspot – Hosts plenty of spam, captcha is broken.
-Spam flagging just triggers on initial affiliate monetization/adsense use (kind of ironic considering that they encourage adsense’s use almost immediately).
+- Blogspot – Hosts plenty of spam, the captcha is broken.
+Spam flagging just triggers on initial affiliate monetization/Adsense use (kind of ironic considering that they encourage Adsense’s use almost immediately).
 The ROI here is debatable.

 - Jotspot – Funny, but I don’t hear anything on the proliferation of Jotspot wikis.
 Adsense integration must suck.
 UGC means typos OK; spam by scrape and replace.